Exclusive: Trump eyeing stepped-up Venezuela sanctions for foreign companies - Bolton

 The Trump administration has not yet slapped sanctions on companies from other countries that do business with PDVSA - but U.S. officials have been having “conversations” with oil trading houses and governments around the world to convince them to scale down their dealings with Maduro, Trump’s Venezuela envoy Elliott Abrams said earlier on Friday.

 Russia and China support Maduro, who has said Guaido is a puppet of Washington.
 Maduro retains control of state functions and the loyalty of the country’s military.

-But Bolton said he was not concerned that the push to oust him was losing momentum.
+Bolton said he was not concerned that the push to oust Maduro was losing momentum.

 “I can tell you there’s a lot going on beneath the surface.
 The opposition is in constant contact with large numbers of admirals and other supporters within the Maduro administration,” Bolton said.